arokem/pandas/doc/source/enhancingperf.rst

    :class:`~pandas.core.frame.DataFrame` with more than 10,000 rows.

-:func:`~pandas.eval` supports all arithmetic expressions supported by the engine.
-The ``numexpr`` engine uses ``numexpr`` under the hood to evaluate expressions efficiently, while allowing a slightly modified--and we think more intuitive--syntax for expressions.
+:func:`~pandas.eval` supports all arithmetic expressions supported by the engine in addition to some extensions available only in pandas.

 .. note::